Between the years ending June 2017 and June 2018:

 - Overall, how anxious did you feel yesterday?

 People are asked to respond on a scale of 0 to 10, where 0 is “not at all” and 10 is “completely”.
-We produce estimates of the mean ratings for all four personal well-being questions, as well as their distributions, using thresholds.
+We produce estimates of the mean ratings for all four personal well-being questions, as well as their distributions (as shown in Table 1).

 Table 1: Labelling of thresholds